How storage solutions can help to preserve the past

 Other famous texts show the costs of poor preservation.
 We all know about the loss of the Library of Alexandria, but few have heard of the Cotton Library fire.
 This collection of medieval and ancient manuscripts, collected from monasteries across England by an enterprising lord, suffered a disastrous fire in the 18th century.
 A quarter of the collection was lost, including a number of entirely unique texts, and badly damaging the only surviving copy of Beowulf.
 Other famous disasters include the 1937 Fox vault fire, which destroyed dozens of silent movies.

 For some people, the most impressive aspect of documents and artefacts isn’t their age or history, but their value.
 Whether you’re dealing with objects of genuine historical import or deeds and declarations, it’s as important to protect them from intrusion and illegal access as it is to shield them from the elements.
-As a result, we’ve developed security solutions throughout our line of storage products to keep these items safe.
+As a result, we’ve developed secure document storage solutions throughout our line of products to keep these items safe.

 Traditional, front facing shelving units offer little protection against unauthorised entry.
 Items are either immediately available on the shelves, or secured behind individual doors, which are highly prone to being left unlocked or having their mechanisms overridden.
 By contrast, our mobile shelving is designed in such a way to prevent access to an entire storage unit.